pablo-gar/somatic_mutations_GTEx/README.md

     - Selection dynamics.
     - Assessment of cancer-like characteristics of somatic mutations

 ***This document is not intended to be a thorough description of the methods or results.
-It is a guide that serves as a reproducibility reference for the code use in the aforementioned study.***
+It is a guide that serves as a reproducibility reference for the code used in the aforementioned study.***

 For a complete description of the methods and results please refer to the publication.